Gravitational quantum dynamics: a geometrical perspective: Quantum potential in relativistic field theory

-In this work, we propose a unified quantum gravity theory in which both quantum field theory and general relativity act on the curvature of space-time.
+In this work, we propose a GQD theory in which both quantum field theory and general relativity act on the curvature of space-time.
 To this end, as described in refs.~\cite{tavernelli_geom,tavernelli_geom2}, we need to define a quantum potential for the Dirac spin wavefunction in Eq.~\eqref{Eq:psiwf}.
-The quantum potential is given by
+The quantum potential is given by~\cite{Dewdney_1986,Castro_1992,Fanchi_2000}